canguiano13/demo-repo2/README.md

-# demo 2
+# Demo 2

-some text
+Some Description

+## Subheader

+Check this out!

+## Local Development

+1. Open index.html in your browser